Overview of Property Co-ownership in Singapore

 Common Scenarios Where Disputes Arise Due to Refusal to Sell Property

-• For private property, dispute often arise when one co-owner no longer wants to continue with the burden of financing the property.
+- For private property, disputes often arise when one co-owner no longer wants to continue with the burden of financing the property.

-• For commercial properties, business co-owners or co-investors may wish to go their separate ways but cannot agree on how to deal with the property as they did not have a written agreement beforehand about how to part ways and sell the property.
+- For commercial properties, business co-owners or co-investors may wish to go their separate ways, but cannot agree on how to deal with the property.
+This is because they do not have a prior written agreement about how to part ways and sell the property.
 Such agreements could include provisions like a strike price to trigger a sale.
 However, in the absence of such an agreement, resolving these disputes is more complicated.

-• For spouses going through a divorce, one spouse may wants to sell the HDB or private property to unlock funds and move on.
+- For spouses going through a divorce, one spouse may want to sell the HDB or private property to unlock funds and move on.

 You can apply to Court for a court order to force the sale of a co-owned property.
-If you provide evidence of co-ownership and financial contributions, such as payments towards the property loan to prove to the court your share of ownership.
-The Court can order the sale of your property as well as determine how the net profits should be divided between the co-owners.
+If you provide evidence of co-ownership and financial contributions, such as payments towards the property loan to prove your share of ownership, the Court can order the sale of your property, as well as determine how the net profits should be divided between the co-owners.

 “The Court might consider the option of the other co-owner buying the share of the outgoing owner.
 If so, the Court would have to decide the price and the mechanism of the sale to the other co-owner.”

-• Type of co-ownership, for example whether the property is held as joint tenancy or tenants-in-common.
+- Type of co-ownership, such as whether the property is held as joint tenancy or tenants-in-common.

 How We Help Clients in Forced Property Sale Cases